audrey617/My-Notes/ML/CS7641 Final Prep.md

 Let B.O.C. = Bayes Optimal Classifier<br/>

 • xi  is strongly relevant if removing it degrades B.O.C.<br/>
-• xi  is weakly relevant if<br/>
+• xi  is weakly relevant if:
-    1) Not strognly relavant<br/>
+    1) Not strognly relavant
-    2) ∃ a subset of features S, such that adding  xi  to S improves B.O.C.<br/>
+    2) ∃ a subset of features S, such that adding  xi  to S improves B.O.C.
 • xi  is otherwise irrelevant<br/>

 **Usefulness**<br/>